 The Superfund Research Program (SRP), as authorized by the Superfund Amendments and Reauthorization Act of 1986, conducts scientific research to address a wide array of complex scientific problems related to hazardous substances.
 Solutions for the resulting environmental health problems require the expertise of multiple scientific and engineering disciplines.
-Grantees funded by SRP are expected to deliver fundamentally sound science to inform improvements in human health, while providing data and other information to assist the risk assessment and remediation management of Superfund and other hazardous waste sites.
+Grant recipients funded by SRP are expected to deliver fundamentally sound science to inform improvements in human health, while providing data and other information to assist the risk assessment and remediation management of Superfund and other hazardous waste sites.

 - Multiproject Center Grants (P42) - Grants funded under the Superfund Research Program must be multiproject, interdisciplinary efforts that bring together researchers from different scientific disciplines.
 The "P42" designation is the NIH activity code that identifies a special multiproject center application or grant.

 - Individual Research Grants (R01) - These grants are awarded for individual research projects to address specific issues that complement the multiproject research centers.

 - Occupational Health and Safety Training Education Programs on Emerging Technologies (R25) - These grants are awarded to Institutes of Higher Education to develop continuing education and academic curricula on occupational health and safety management practices in the areas of emerging technologies (e.g., emerging hazardous waste products, green chemistry, and sustainable remediation) to industrial hygienists and graduate students involved in the evaluation, management, and handling of hazardous substances.

 - Small Business Innovation Research (SBIR) (R43/44) Grants - These grants are awarded to foster the commercialization of technologies, products and devices developed by the SRP and others.
 The SRP SBIR grants are made under the NIEHS Omnibus Solicitation.
 Please refer to the NIEHS Topics of Special Interest.